High Energy Nutrition Principles

 The best daytime proteins are those which are fast absorbing and put minimal stress on the bodies digestive system.
 By reducing stress on the digestive system, our body conserves energy and that results in us having a more high energy physical state.
 Some of the best plant based foods to support this include vegetable juices, sprouted seeds and algae such as chlorella and spirulina.

 The best animal proteins include raw, grass-fed milk or fermented dairy sources like kefir, & yogurt from grass-fed animals.
-I recommend using either bone broth protein or a pea protein during the day to make shakes to keep your amino acids up.
+I recommend using either collagen or bone broth protein or a pea protein during the day to make shakes to keep your amino acids up.